Frequently Asked Questions

 Liberty Tax® strives to help Americans learn more about their taxes: whether it's to save money on their own returns or to improve their skill sets for possible employment.
 Tax school can launch new job opportunities for many who take our tax classes.

-"The tax industry has over one million employees, and our company is definitely in the hiring mode," says John T. Hewitt, CEO and founder of Liberty Tax Service®.
+"The tax industry has over one million employees, and our company is definitely in the hiring mode," says John T. Hewitt, founder of Liberty Tax Service®.